Frequently Asked Questions

 Good breeders also:

-- Are members of a legitimate, incorporated breed club
+Are members of a legitimate, incorporated breed club who breed in line with the Breed Standard

-- Keep animals correctly and cleanly housed as per their state's relevant legislation pertaining to dogs
+Keep animals ethically housed as per their state's relevant legislation

 Expenses associated with doing things the right way is a small price to pay when considering the responsibilities of bringing new lives into this world.